riki343/slate/source/index.html.md

 }
 ```

-Adds new rating for event.
+Adds new rating for event and notify HOST about that.

 ### HTTP Request